 We are committed to protecting your personal data and ensuring that it is processed fairly and lawfully.
-Information you provide to us will be processed in accordance with the General Data Protection Regulation (GDPR), the Data Protection Act 2018 (DPA 2018) and subsequent legislation.
+Information you provide to us will be processed in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 (DPA 2018) and subsequent legislation.
 See the Council's Corporate Privacy Notice

 The following information relates specifically for services provided by the Dudley Council Public Health – Healthy Ageing Team.